Pauline Bonaparte: Princess Borghese

 Pauline reached the Bay of Toulon on 1 January 1803.
 That same day she wrote to Napoleon: "I have brought with me the remains of my poor Leclerc.
 Pity poor Pauline, who is truly unhappy."

 On 11 February, she arrived in the capital, where Napoleon made arrangements for her to lodge with their brother Joseph.
 Parisian rumour had it that she extracted gold and jewels from the indigenous peoples in Saint-Domingue and brought the treasure back in Leclerc's sarcophagus, but this was not the case.
 She inherited 700,000 francs in liquid capital and assets from Leclerc.

 Tiring of life with Joseph, Pauline went about acquiring Hôtel Charost from the duchess to whom it belonged.
 She confided in a friend that she "was bored" with the code of mourning outlined in the First Consul's civil code, compelling her to withdraw from Parisian society, which, before her time in Saint-Domingue, had had her at its center.
 Napoleon did not wish her to remain unmarried for long; he tried—but failed—to betroth her to the Duke of Lodi and Vice-President of the Napoleonic Republic of Italy, Francesco Melzi d'Eril.
 Pope Pius VII's envoy, Giovanni Battista Caprara, suggested Camillo Borghese, 6th Prince of Sulmona, a Roman noble.
 The First Consul believed the union would consolidate ties with French-occupied Italy, where animosity toward the aggressor was rife.
 That, combined with pressure from her brothers Joseph and Lucien, induced her to marry him.
 The marriage contract brought Camillo a dowry of 500,000 francs; to Pauline, it brought 300,000 francs worth of jewelry and the use of the Borghese family diamonds.
 On 28 August 1803, they were married by Caprara, but without the knowledge of Napoleon, who had wanted a November wedding for mourning protocol's sake.
 Upon discovering Pauline's deceit, he refused to acknowledge her new title: "Please understand, Madame, that there is no princess where I am."
 A civil ceremony was held in November to confirm the marriage.
 However, Pauline continued her extramarital affairs, including an affair with the violinist Niccolò Paganini.

 Camillo, Pauline, and Dermide arrived in Rome on 14 November.
 Pauline, anxious to learn how to behave in Roman society, received tutorship in deportment and dancing.
-Biographer William Carlton suggests that Pauline— a minor noble from Corsica—would never have made such an advantageous match if it weren't for Napoleon's political eminence.
+Biographer William Carlton suggests that Pauline— a minor noble from Corsica—would never have made such an advantageous match if it were it not for Napoleon's political eminence.
 Pauline's initial amity toward Camillo soon morphed into dislike.
 Her son Dermide, always a delicate child, died on 14 August 1804 in the Aldobrandini villa in Frascati, after a violent fever and convulsions.
 Three years later, in 1807, his remains were moved next to those of his father in the park grounds of the Château de Montgobert.